India telecoms panel recommends raising spectrum auction reserve price

 India plans to conduct its next mobile phone airwave auction in January and has estimated revenue of 110 billion rupees ($1.8 billion) from the sale of airwaves.

-India is in the process of finalizing rules for mergers and acquisitions in the telecommunications market of around a dozen players, and the government has said previously it will ease rules to help consolidate the crowded market.
+India is in the process of finalising rules for mergers and acquisitions in the telecommunications market of around a dozen players, and the government has said previously it will ease rules to help consolidate the crowded market.
+(Reporting by Devidutta Tripathy; Editing by Sunil Nair)